Benny777-hinn/Web-Development-Exercises/README.md

-# html-form
+# web develop skills
-A regular Application Form done using html and  internal css for styling the form....
+This consists of all learnt process of html css and javascript